Selecting the right optical glass underwater port for your camera lens

 All Outex front glass ports use professional-grade optical glass (not acrylic/plastic), and are American made (not made in China).
 Outex products offer all of the industry-standard sizes, and you can use our PRODUCT page drop-down menu to look for the matching number on your lens if that helps you.

-- Outex also works with UNthreaded, fixed-hood, or fisheye lenses.
+• Outex also works with UNthreaded, fixed-hood, or fisheye lenses.
 For those, you will need an Outex Dome Lens, which like the rest of our system is modular.
-Consult our FAQs and NEWS pages for additional information.
+Consult our Questions/FAQs pages for additional information.

 Purchase as many Outex front ports as you need in Shop By Parts to match your lenses.
 They are exchangeable and fit all cover sizes.